The Federation Strikes Back: A Survey of Federated Learning Privacy Attacks, Defenses, Applications, and Policy Landscape: Application Use Cases and Policy Drivers

-In such scenarios and related application domains, it is well understood that communication and computing resources are two of the bottlenecks for federated learning in real-life applications.
-The devices are often used for tasks other than FL, so the FL task usually competes with these other ones for computing resources, making scheduling and coordinating even more complicated.
-Asynchronous strategies like PAPAYA\cite{huba2022papaya} appear to address such issues.
-Other scenarios include heterogeneity in the computing resources \cite{diao2021heterofl} or drift in local device clocks \cite{koo2009tale}, leading to asynchrony caused by varying compute and resulting in delays in the aggregation step.
+In such scenarios and related domains, it is well understood that communication and computing resources are two of the bottlenecks in real-life FL applications.
+These devices are often used for tasks other than FL, so the FL task usually competes with these other ones for computing resources, making scheduling and coordinating even more complicated.
+Asynchronous strategies like PAPAYA~\cite{huba2022papaya} appear to address such issues.
+Other scenarios include heterogeneity in computing resources \cite{diao2021heterofl} or drift in local device clocks \cite{koo2009tale}, leading to asynchrony caused by varying compute and resulting in delays in the aggregation step.
 Methods to account for or dynamically adapt to changing available resources will greatly enhance the utility of FL techniques in these scenarios.
 The increased need for bandwidth for FL iterations has led to significant research efforts in reducing it.
 Methods combining optimizers such as FedAvg with sparsification and/or quantization of model updates to a small number of bits have demonstrated significant reductions in communication overhead.
-However, it still remains an open research question how communication overheads can be further reduced, and whether any of these methods or their combinations can come close to providing optimal trade-offs between communication and accuracy in federated learning.
-For example, the Fed-ET approach is promising where smaller models are communicated \cite{Cho+22}.
+However, it still remains an open research question on how communication overheads can be further reduced and whether any of these methods or their combinations can come close to providing optimal trade-offs between communication and accuracy.
+For example, the Fed-ET approach communicates using smaller models \cite{Cho+22}.
 Another class of approach to maximizing bandwidth usage in FL approaches include device selection \cite{perazzone2022fl}.
-While efforts in these situations are motivated by increasing communications efficiency, device selection methods can potentially provide device privacy in terms of revealing which nodes are contributing to FL process.
-Moreover, there has also been recent work that allows for the control information exchange to limit communications, but can similarly be used to provide some privacy to node utility to FL algorithms \cite{wang2023flcontrol}.
+Although efforts in these situations are motivated by increasing communications efficiency, device selection methods can potentially provide device privacy in terms of revealing which nodes are contributing to the FL process.
+Moreover, there has also been recent work that allows control of the information exchange to limit communications, but can similarly be used to provide some privacy of node utility to FL algorithms \cite{wang2023flcontrol}.